-So you’ve found the inspiration to take your kids to Venice via my post – Venice with Kids – A Family Holiday or Not?.
-Well, now it’s time to get that holiday booked.
-I have compiled a list of Venice must do’s with kids, including tips and advice.
+So you’ve found the inspiration to take your kids to Venice.
+Now it’s time to get that holiday booked and decide what to do.
+I have compiled a list of Venice must-dos with kids, including tips and advice.
 This is my list of 15 great things to do with kids as a family in Venice.

 Flights and transport into Venice

 You have two options when flying to Venice.
 You can either fly to the much closer airport Marco Polo or to the further away, but cheaper to fly to, Treviso airport.
-Treviso is mainly serviced by the cheaper airlines such as Ryanair.
-Marco Polo is the more expensive of the two and is mostly used by out of Europe airlines.
+Treviso is mainly serviced by cheaper airlines such as Ryanair.
+Marco Polo is the most expensive of the two and is mostly used by European airlines.

-The journey from Marco Polo can be made via ferry (Alilaguna, this is a few minutes walk from the terminal and stops at a few places in Venice).
-Water taxi (expensive but fun option you could be dropped off very close to or even at your hotel with this option).
+The journey from Marco Polo can be made via ferry (Alilaguna, which is a few minute’s walk from the terminal and stops at a few places in Venice).
+Water taxi (an expensive but fun option you could be dropped off very close to or even at your hotel with this option).
 You can book online in advance or at the airport.

 Accommodation in Venice

-We were down a small side street right next to St Mark’s Basillica.
+We were down a small side street right next to St Mark’s Basilica.
 You couldn’t have been more central than that!
-There’s plenty of hotels in this area also worth checking out.
+There are plenty of hotels in this area also worth checking out.
 We stayed at the Relais Piazza San Marco.
 The price in April for 3 nights was around £700.
 We had a lounge area with a sofa bed, a double bedroom and a bathroom.
-With the shutters and windows shut you could barely hear the street below.
+With the shutters and windows shut, you could barely hear the street below.
 You do hear the clock chiming every hour but we did sleep through it.